Claws (TV series)

-Claws is an American comedy-drama television series that aired on TNT from June 11, 2017, to February 6, 2022.
+Claws is an American comedy-drama television series created by Eliot Laurence that aired on TNT from June 11, 2017, to February 6, 2022.
+Set in Palmetto, Florida, the series is mostly filmed in New Orleans.
 The series was ordered for a first season containing 10 episodes on December 13, 2016, and was originally developed as a half-hour, single-camera comedy for HBO.
-Set in Palmetto, Florida, the series is mostly filmed in New Orleans.

-On July 12, 2017, TNT renewed the series for a second season, which premiered on June 10, 2018.
-On July 2, 2018, TNT renewed the series for a third season, which premiered on June 9, 2019.
-On October 1, 2019, TNT renewed the series for a fourth and final season, which officially premiered on December 19, 2021.
+Three more ten-episode seasons followed, in 2017, 2018 and 2021.

 Premise

 Five manicurists at the Nail Artisans salon of Manatee County, Florida, enter the traditionally male world of organized crime when they begin laundering money for a neighboring pain clinic and eventually work their way up to controlling their own criminal empire.